 Mobile Phone Etiquette

 Ensure that your mobile phone conversation is not disturbing other people.
-Intimate conversations are never appropriate in front of others - try and respect your own, and other people's, privacy.
+Intimate or difficult conversations are never appropriate in front of others - try and respect your own, and other people's, privacy.

 If you lose reception, live with it.
 Refrain from shouting into a dead device, and ring the other person back as soon as you regain it, even if it's only to say goodbye.

 On Public Transport

 On public transport, avoid conducting loud conversations on a mobile.
 Respect quiet zones on trains and remember that audible mobile conversations can be distracting for other people.
 It is therefore imperative, on buses and trains, only to use mobiles when they will not disturb other passengers (for example when neighbours are also talking).

 Answering phonecalls, texting, or even repeatedly glancing at the screen in a social situation is never acceptable.

 Mobiles should be put away at the dining table (whether at home or eating out) and calls should only be taken, away from the table, in exceptional circumstances.

 If you are awaiting an important call when meeting someone socially, explain at the outset that you will have to take the call, and apologise in advance.
 Otherwise, excuse yourself and withdraw somewhere private to make or receive calls.